nojronatron/nojronatron.github.io/continuing-education/dotnet-aspire-learnings.md

 - Not all RayGun features require an API Key.
 - Use local LM to help with a .NET Aspire-infused Application.
 - CHeck out the RayGun blog for information about how they integrated Ollama into .NET applications.

+## Hands-on with MS Learn

+Notes taken while following [MS Learn DotNet Aspire steps](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/build-your-first-aspire-app?pivots=vscode) using VS Code as the IDE.

+### Docker Desktop

+There is a prerequisite of installing Docker (Docker Desktop) to manage images for local and cloud deployment.

+- Subscription service (although personal use, or business use up to a certain number of employees or income, is free of charge).
+- Docker Desktop must be running to view, create, manage, and remove images.
+- A registry system making locating pre-built Docker Images easier to find (and therefore a login account is required).

+### Create New DotNet Aspire Application with VS Code

+In the terminal, execute: `dotnet new aspire-starter -o target_directory`.

+Using VS Code: Open the Command Palette and select ".NET Aspire Starter Application".

+### Testing The Application Locally

+It might be necessary to configure dotnet to trust the developer certificates by using `dotnet dev-certs https --trust`.

+_Note_: I have not had to do this before, nor did I have to do it this time.
+It could be that since I've responded "Yes, trust this certificate" in the past within the browser view, this step is no longer required on my workstation profile.

+To launch from the terminal: `dotnet run --project .\project_path\project_file.csproj` and view the Terminal output to get the URL and port(s) to plug-in to the browser.

+The Aspire Resources page will have links to the Endpoints that can be clicked to launch a browser to view the endpoint WebApp.

+### DotNet Aspire Starter Template Project Hierarchy

+- ApiService: Asp.net Core Minimal API Project.
+Depends on AspireSample.ServiceDefaults project.
+- AppHost: Orchestration project.
+Connects and confgures related projects and services.
+Set this as the Startup Project.
+Depends on ApiService and Web projects.
+- ServiceDefaults: Shared configuration project, accessible by all solution projects.
+Enables Resilience, Service Discovery, and Telemetry.
+- Web: Asp.net Core Blazor App.
+Has a _default_ Aspire configuration.
+Depends on ServiceDefaults project.

+Project Definition - Aspire Host Project:

+- `<IsAspireHost>true</IsAspireHost>`
+- ItemGroup Project References identify to the supported sibling projects.
+- ItemGroup Package references point to included packages like `Aspire.Hosting.AppHost` and `Aspire.Hosting.Redis`.

+Project Definition - Service Defaults Project:

+- `<IsAspireSharedProject>true</IsAspireSharedProject>`
+- ItemGroup Framework Reference to `Microsoft.AspNetCore.App`.
+- ItemGroup PackageReferences include many packages including (but not limited to) `Microsoft.Extensions.Http.Resilience`, `Microosft.Extensions.ServiceDiscovery`, and more.

+File `Extensions.cs` exposes methods that enable additional behaviors and capabilities:

+- `AddServiceDefaults()`: Extends `EHostApplicationBuilder` type.
+Additional extension functionality can be added as necessary!

+### Add Aspire Orchestration to an Existing Project

+_Note_: The following instructions are using the Cli.
+Using Visual Studio is much simpler and information is included below.

+#### Using Cli Commands and DotNet

+Add an App Host Project using DotNET Cli:

+1. Add an Aspire AppHost project: `dotnet new aspire-apphost -o project_name`
+2. Add the AppHost Project reference to the Solution file: `dotnet sln solution_file add path_to_project_file`
+3. Add Project references to AppHost that point to other Projects it needs to know about: `dotnet add apphost_project_file reference other_project_file`

+Add a Service Defaults Project:

+1. `dotnet new aspire-servicedefaults -o eShopLite.ServiceDefaults`
+2. Add the Service Defaults Project reference to the solution file: `dotnet sln solution_file add path_to_project_file`
+3. Add Project reference to AppHost that points to the Service Defaults Project: `dotnet add apphost_project_file reference other_project_file`
+4. Add Project references in other Projects that reference the Service Defaults project (enabling _service discovery_) (use dotnet cli commands for this, too).
+5. Open `Program.cs` in each of the original Projects and add the line `builder.AddServiceDefaults()` immediately following `var builder = ...` line.

+Update App Host Project:

+Add the following lines to the AppHost project's `Program.cs` file after `var builder = ...`: `builder.AddProject<Projects.proj_name>("friendly-name");`, one for each Project to be added to the orchestrator.

+Enable Service Discovery To Existing Projects:

+1. Use _function chaining_ following `builder.AddProject<T>()` to add services to Service Discovery.
+2. To Add http endpoints for deployment to a Cloud or Hosted environment: `.WithExternalHttpEndpoints()` (skipping this step will render the app inaccessible to external http clients).
+3. To Add a reference to a dependency Project use `.WithReference(friendly_name)`
+4. Update `appsettings.json` of the primary Project (application) to change the URLs to use the _friendly-name_ of the endpoints host (instead of `localhost`).
+This ensures Aspire can find the endpoints and also ensures the endpoint IDs are discoverable.

+#### Using Visual Studio

+Using Visual Studio to add .NET Aspire components and reference to an existing Solution is much simpler than doing so by the CLI.

+Adding Orchestration Support:

+- Right-click a project to enroll in Aspire and select "Add .NET Aspire Orchestrator Support".
+- Aspire Configuration Defaults and Aspire AppHost Projects are added and configured _automatically_ via this right-click menu item.
+- Subsequent uses of the same r-click command will ensure additional Projects are added to the newly created Aspire projects AppHost and ServiceDefaults. :tada:
+- The Startup Project is reconfigured to be `AppHost` project added by Aspire. :smiley:

+Adding Service Discovery:

+- Open `Program.cs` in the AppHost project and add extension methods `.WithExternalHttpEndpoints()` and `.WithReference(friendly-name)`, referencing "store".
+This enables discovering the Store endpoint address to simplify deployment to local or cloud-based platforms.
+- Update `appsettings.json` in the Store project to use a more generic "ProductEndpoint" and "ProductEndpointHttp" e.g. `http://products` and `https://products`, matching `friendly-name` configured above.

+### About Dotnet Cli Versus Visual Studio

+- Quick and easy `dotnet` commands help get up and running rapidly.
+- Adding references using `dotnet` can be a bit challenging.
+- Creating new Solutions and Projects take a bit of time and know-how using `dotnet`.
+- Project and Solution creation are simplified using Visual Studio.
+- Right-click options on Project files in Visual Studio add context-aware menu items for rapid Project updates like 'Add .NET Aspire Orchestrator Support'.
+- Drag-and-drop can pay off by allowing Project File dragging to create a Project Reference quickly and easily.

+## DotNET Aspire Tooling

+Assist in creating and configuring cloud-native applications.

+- Starter project templates.
+- tbd...

+## Aspire Limitations and Gotchas

+As of 27-Sept-2024

+- Aspire is delivered through the NuGet system, and Aspire _Workloads_ components are required and must be updated over time.
+- DotNET 8 or newer is required, so any dotnet 7.x or older (LTS) framework projects will need to be updated first.

 ## Resources